xbcsmith/epr-workshop/10.5-epr-cdviz/01-cdviz.md

 3. **Verify the event appears in the dashboard**

-**Challenge:**
-Modify the JSON to create a test environment deployment with your own service details.
+**Challenge:** Modify the JSON to create a test environment deployment with your own service details.

 ---

-### Task 3.2: Simulate Different Event Types
+### Simulate Different Event Types

 **Objective:** Understand various CD Event types

 **Create workflow steps for different scenarios:**

 1. **Build Started Event:**

    ```json
    {
      "context": {